- Email: Robin.Alexander@lewisbrisbois.com

 - Fax: 303.861.7767

-Robin Alexander is an associate in the Denver office of Lewis Brisbois and her practice focuses on antitrust and competition, securities, corporate, and commercial law.
+Robin Alexander is a partner in the Denver office of Lewis Brisbois and her practice focuses on antitrust and competition, securities, corporate, and commercial law.
 Robin represents public and private companies in a wide range of matters, including government and internal investigations, compliance, and civil litigation.
 Robin has experience conducting interviews, assessing alleged violations, drafting investigation reports, and developing and implementing compliance programs.
 Robin is also an Adjunct Professor of Antitrust and Unfair Competition Law at the University of Denver’s Sturm College of Law.

 Robin earned her J.D. in 2014 from the University of Denver Sturm College of Law, where she served as a contributor to the Race to the Bottom, a blog analyzing the laws that govern today’s corporations.
 Prior to joining Lewis Brisbois Bisgaard & Smith and while pursuing her law degree, Robin was a Program Manager for a professional services firm delivering human resources and procurement support to the U.S. Department of Energy’s Office of Energy Efficiency and Renewable Energy.
 While there she supervised a 30-member team and directed the firm’s process improvement program.
 Robin received her B.A., cum laude, from the University of Washington in 2008, where she competed in NCAA Division I soccer.